pydanny/daniel-blog-fasthtml/posts/2024/2024-12-top-terminal-tools.md

 > "ShellSage saves sysadmins' sanity by solving shell script snafus super swiftly"
 >
-> -- Nathan Cooper
+> -- Isaac Flath

-Once you get past Nathan's tongue twister of an introduction you can enjoy this TMUX-powered AI tool.
+Once you get past the tongue twister of an introduction you can enjoy this TMUX-powered AI tool.
 To help answer your questions Shell Sage uses your shell's context based on your current terminal state.
 For me this is really nice because I can't remember all the esoteric flags and quirks of the CLI world and for RSI reasons don't like to take my hands away from the keyboard.

 The [Answer.AI blog entry](https://www.answer.ai/posts/2024-12-05-introducing-shell-sage.html) introducing Shell Sage is a nice dive into the history, philosophy, and usage of the tool.